AriachAmine/PersonalizedContentRecommendation/README.md

 # Personalized Content Recommendation Agent

-A content-based recommendation system that suggests articles to users based on their previous interactions and content similarity.
+A content-based recommendation system that suggests real articles to users based on their interests and preferences.

 ## Description

 This project demonstrates how to build a personalized content recommendation system using content-based filtering techniques.
-The system analyzes article keywords using TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to create a profile for each user based on their reading history.
-It then recommends new articles that are semantically similar to the ones they've previously interacted with.
+The system analyzes user interests and finds relevant articles from real news sources using APIs, with a fallback to the local dataset when needed.

-The project includes data generation (with optional LLM integration), model training, and a RESTful API endpoint to serve recommendations in real-time.
+The project includes real-time article fetching, text analysis, and a RESTful API endpoint to serve recommendations based on user input.

 ## Features

-- **Synthetic Data Generation**: Creates realistic article and user interaction datasets
-  - **Gemini API Integration**: Generate more realistic article titles and keywords using Google's Gemini LLM
+- **Real-World Article Recommendations**: Connect to news APIs to fetch current articles
+- **User Interest Processing**: Generate recommendations based on user-provided interests
+- **Category Filtering**: Filter recommendations by content categories
 - **Content-Based Filtering**: Recommends articles based on content similarity using TF-IDF
-- **User Profiling**: Builds user profiles based on past article interactions
-- **REST API Endpoint**: Serves personalized recommendations via a simple Flask API
+- **API Integration**: Connect to NewsAPI, Guardian API, and more
-- **Web Interface**: User-friendly interface to interact with the recommendation system
+- **Web Interface**: User-friendly interface to enter interests and view recommendations
-- **Fallback Recommendations**: Provides popular article recommendations for new users
+- **Fallback Mechanisms**: Use local dataset when API limits are reached or unavailable
-- **Detailed Recommendations**: Returns article metadata along with similarity scores
+- **Detailed Recommendations**: Returns article metadata, snippets, and links to full content

 ## Technology Stack